 It was on.

 I can’t recall the actual meeting in great detail, other than the fact it was relatively short.
-I remember nervously introducing myself, sitting across a surprisingly modest desk, presenting the rationale for my presentation, and then hitting him with what I thought was the deal-breaker: “Why not call Gingrich’s bluff and make an offer?”
+I remember nervously introducing myself, sitting across a surprisingly modest desk, presenting the rationale for my presentation, and then hitting him with what I thought was the deal-breaker: “Why not call Gingrich’s bluff and make an offer for NPR?”

-He pondered it for a couple of seconds, let the silence hang, and then shook his head.
-“They’d never sell.”
+He pondered it for a couple of seconds, let the silence hang, and then shook his head. “[Gingrich] is just bluffing," he said.
+"They’d never sell.”
 And that was that.
 It had been a fanciful idea anyway.
 He thanked me for the suggestion, and I went back to my terminal.
 Bloomberg, to the best of my knowledge, would never go on to approach NPR (and maybe in retrospect that’s not such a bad thing).

-For the next year or so, my career at Bloomberg proceeded on an even keel.
-I hadn't noticed any big bump from my meeting with the boss, but I felt I was slowly rising among the ranks of the editors.
-As the day-to-day began to set in, though, I found myself missing my Prague life more and more, and started thinking about ways to return to Europe, perhaps through Bloomberg, which had a string of overseas bureaus.
+For the next year or so, my career at Bloomberg News proceeded on an even keel.
+I hadn't noticed any big bump from my meeting with the boss, but I was rising among the ranks of the editors.
+As the day-to-day began to set in, though, I found myself missing my life in Prague more and more, and started thinking about ways to return to Europe, perhaps even through Bloomberg, which had a string of overseas bureaus in Europe.

-The problem was that any transfer would have had to go through the company’s worldwide editor, Matt Winkler.
-Matt was (and still is) a legend in financial news circles, both for his excruciating attention to detail and unpredictable temper.
-His twinkling eyes and ever-present bow tie gave off the amiable impression of a nattily dressed Arte Johnson, but in conversation he had the inscrutable countenance of an owl and the (potential) temper of a pit bull.
+The main problem with that idea, though, was that any transfer would have to go through the company’s worldwide editor, Matt Winkler.
+Matt was a legend in financial news circles, both for his excruciating attention to detail and unpredictable temper.
+His twinkling eyes and ever-present bow tie gave off the amiable impression of a nattily dressed Arte Johnson, but in conversation he had the countenance of an owl and the temper of a pit bull.

-That interaction was a big letdown, and from that moment on I drifted into what might be termed the "dissident" camp in the New York newsroom: a group of editors and reporters who still worked hard and tried their best, but without always buying into the Bloomberg hype and rah-rah.
+That interaction was a letdown, and from that moment I drifted into what might be termed the "dissident" camp in the New York newsroom: editors and reporters who worked hard, but without buying into the Bloomberg hype and rah-rah.

-I suppose that also explains my mindset heading into the moment that would change my career trajectory, not just at Bloomberg but for just about everything that would come after.
+I suppose that also explains my mindset heading into the moment that would change my career trajectory, not just at Bloomberg, but for everything that came after.

 I dutifully cued up the headline on the screen and as a joke changed the words “Mexican peso” to “Mexican jumping bean.”
-I had no intention of sending it out over the system like that (and certainly meant no ill will toward Mexico, the peso, or Bloomberg); it was simply a dumb reference to a child’s novelty gift.
-I nudged the editor at the workstation next to me to show him my little joke and then went to clear the screen.
+I had no intention of sending it out over the system (and certainly meant no ill will toward Mexico, the peso, or Bloomberg); it was simply a silly reference to a kid’s novelty toy.
+I nudged the editor at the work station next to me to show him my little joke and then went to clear the screen.
 Unfortunately, as I went to hit “delete," my finger accidentally bumped “send.”
 I sat in frozen terror as the jumping bean headline crossed the terminal to viewers around the world.

+I knew from the start I was busted.
 I quickly fessed up to my supervisor, who turned me over to Matt, who turned me over to Mike, and once again I found myself sitting across from the boss over his surprisingly modest desk.
-The polite civility of our first encounter was gone, though to his credit he was more stern than angry: “You know, mistakes like that can ruin my company.”
-I apologized, said it wouldn’t happen again, and returned to my workstation.
+The polite civility of our first encounter was gone, though to his credit he was more stern than angry: “You know," he said, "mistakes like that can ruin my company.”
+I apologized, said it would never happen again, and returned to my workstation.
 Talk about a bad day at the office.

-I actually managed to keep my job at Bloomberg, but it was made pretty clear that it would be a long while before I ever found myself back on the fast track.
+I actually managed to keep my job, but it was made clear to me that it would be a long time before I ever found myself back on the fast track.
 Six months later, I resigned and within a year I was back in Prague.

-That carefully crafted career arc had cracked (and for the dumbest of all reasons), and yet maybe that wasn’t such a bad thing.
-Within a few months back in Europe, I'd managed to land an editing job at Radio Free Europe that was closer to my area of expertise than what I’d been doing at Bloomberg, and life went on.
-The path, though, had been anything but logical.
+That carefully crafted career arc had cracked (and for the dumbest of reasons), and yet maybe that wasn’t such a bad thing.
+Within a few months back in Europe, I'd managed to land an editing job at the Prague-based Radio Free Europe/Radio Liberty that was much closer to my expertise than what I was doing at Bloomberg.
+Life went on.
+My path, though, had been anything but logical.